kevinclark/Lesson-Plans/shoes/memory.md

 should notice that when we do this, the numbers line up to how many cards over and down we're clicking on.
 This is because when we divide two whole numbers, we're told how many times one goes into the other without any remainder.
 That tells us what space on the grid we're in.

+[Ed note: We're going to needto explain how we pick the right card.
+Do this on the board with pictures]

 That would be great if our cards filled that whole space (show this on the chalk board).
 But since they only fill 100 of the 200 pixels, we